GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 22

-As a shopper, I can Recieve an email confirmation after checking out, I can keep the confirmation of what I have purchased for my records.
+As a shopper, I can Receive an email confirmation after checking out, I can keep the confirmation of what I have purchased for my records.
-   Once an order has been placed, The order automatically sends an email with the order details inside it with the price and delivery method, address and contact information inside. along with the products purchased.
+   Once an order has been placed, the order automatically sends an email with the order details inside it with the price and delivery method, address and contact information inside. along with the products purchased.

 #### User Story 28